Tranquility2/python-design-patterns/docs/creational_design_patterns/singleton.md

-# **Singleton design pattern**
+# **Singleton Design Pattern**

 Your One-and-Only Object

-> In essence, the Singleton design pattern acts as your city's mayor's office, ensuring centralized control, efficient resource management, and a single point of contact for vital functionalities within your application.
+> In essence, the Singleton Design Pattern acts as your city's mayor's office, ensuring centralized control, efficient resource management, and a single point of contact for vital functionalities within your application.

+---

 ## Review